gatsbyjs/gatsby/docs/docs/graphql-reference.md

 <iframe src="https://gatsbygraphql.sloppy.zone/?query=%7B%0A%20%20allMarkdownRemark(%0A%20%20%20%20sort%3A%20%7Bfields%3A%20%5Bfrontmatter___date%5D%2C%20order%3A%20ASC%7D%2C%0A%20%20)%20%7B%0A%20%20%20%20totalCount%0A%20%20%20%20edges%20%7B%0A%20%20%20%20%20%20node%20%7B%0A%20%20%20%20%20%20%20%20frontmatter%20%7B%0A%20%20%20%20%20%20%20%20%20%20title%0A%20%20%20%20%20%20%20%20%20%20date%0A%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A%0A" width="600" height="400"></iframe>

 > TODO: Can you sort on multiple fields?
-PR with working example query welcome!

 ## Format